General Conference Music & the Spoken Word Available in Over 60 Languages!

-Twice each year, in April and October, the Choir’s weekly broadcast of Music and the Spoken Word is performed immediately prior to the Sunday morning general conference session of The Church of Jesus Christ of Latter-day Saints.
+Twice each year, in April and October, the Choir’s weekly broadcast of Music & the Spoken Word is performed immediately prior to the Sunday morning general conference session of The Church of Jesus Christ of Latter-day Saints.
 These broadcasts are translated into over 60 languages and since October 2015 posted on the Choir’s website.
 Translation for the April 3, 2016 broadcast is now available.
 Check out the many languages to find the one you want to watch!

 Special Guest for Memorial Day 2016 Broadcast

-This Sunday, May 29, 2016, watch Music and the Spoken Word to see guest soloist Dallyn Vail Bayles perform Lee Greenwood’s “God Bless the U.S.A.” with the Choir and Orchestra.
+This Sunday, May 29, 2016, watch Music & the Spoken Word to see guest soloist Dallyn Vail Bayles perform Lee Greenwood’s “God Bless the U.S.A.” with the Choir and Orchestra.
 Bayles, a professional actor, singer, and recording artist has performed with the Broadway touring companies of The Phantom of the Opera and Les Misérables and is known for his roles in stage, music, and LDS Church feature film productions.
 Bayles graduated from BYU with a BFA in Music Dance Theatre and in May 2015 with an MFA in Musical Theater from The Boston Conservatory.